ta4j/ta4j-wiki/Forecast-Indicators.md

 - `quantiles()`: configured quantile probabilities to values.
 - `quantile(probability)`: one configured quantile value.

-Only request quantile projections that were configured on the underlying Monte Carlo projection.
-For example, `priceForecast.quantile(0.05)` works with the default quantile set, while advanced return-projection builders must include any non-default probabilities in `quantiles(...)`.
+Only request quantiles that were configured on the underlying Monte Carlo projection.
+For example, `priceForecast.getValue(index).quantile(0.05)` and `priceForecast.quantile(0.05).getValue(index)` both work with the default quantile set, while advanced return-projection builders must include any non-default probabilities in `quantiles(...)`.

 ## Point Projection Indicators

-Many rules and indicators need one `Num` value per index. `ForecastProjectionIndicator` exposes projection methods that return normal `Indicator<Num>` instances.
+Direct `priceForecast.getValue(index)` access returns the full forecast summary.
+When rules and other indicators need one `Num` value per index, `ForecastProjectionIndicator` exposes convenience projection methods that adapt summary fields into normal `Indicator<Num>` instances.

 ```java
 import org.ta4j.core.Indicator;